hidesoon/Indeed/README.md

 	# get important words from a raw html file
 	indeed.get_important_words(html)

+	# get bigram version of pool of words
+	indeed.bigramify(words)

 	# will soon add ability to see num of search results for same query across cities

 Automating the search process and getting the data in a good format for analysis: